 F. Informal Resolution

-The University does not require as a condition of enrollment or continuing enrollment, or employment or continuing employment, or enjoyment of any other right, the waiver of the right to an investigation and adjudication of formal complaints of Sexual Harassment – Title IX under the University’s grievance process or of matters alleging any other Prohibited Conduct under this Policy.
-Similarly, the University will never require the parties in a Sexual Harassment – Title IX matter, or any other matter brought under this Policy, to participate in an informal resolution process, as described in VII(F)(3), below.
+The University does not require as a condition of enrollment or continuing enrollment, or employment or continuing employment, or enjoyment of any other right, the waiver of the right to an investigation and adjudication of formal complaints of sexual harassment under the University's grievance process.
+Similarly, the University will never require the parties in a sexual harassment allegation to participate in an informal resolution process, as described below.

-Before initiating an informal process (regardless of whether Sexual Harassment – Title IX is alleged), the University will: (1) provide the parties a written notice that an informal resolution process is available to them; and (2) obtain the parties’ voluntary, written consent to the informal resolution process.
-The written notice to the parties will disclose the allegations, the requirements of the informal resolution process, and any consequences resulting from participating in the informal resolution process, including the records that will be maintained or could be shared.
+Before initiating an informal process, the University will: (1) provide the parties a written notice that an informal resolution process is available to them; and (2) obtain the parties' voluntary, written consent to the informal resolution process.
+The written notice to the parties will disclose the allegations, the requirements of the informal resolution process (described below), and any consequences resulting from participating in the informal resolution process, including the records that will be maintained or could be shared.

-The University’s informal process enables that, at any time prior to agreeing to a resolution, any party has a right to withdraw from the informal resolution process and resume the applicable grievance process.
+The University's informal process enables that, at any time prior to agreeing to a resolution, any party has a right to withdraw from the informal resolution process and resume the grievance process with respect to the formal complaint.

 G. Formal Resolution